Abducted as a boy

 Earlier this year, she and her daughters began searching again.
 On a visit to the Oakland Public Library, she looked at microfilms of Tribune articles - including one that included a picture of Luis and Roger.
 This convinced her that she was on the right track.
 That same day, she went to the Oakland Police Department.

-Investigators finally agreed that the new lead was valid and opened a new missing persons case.
+Investigators eventually agreed that the new lead was valid and opened a new missing persons case.
 Just last week, Oakland police said the missing persons case was closed.
 However, the kidnapping investigation is not yet over for the police and the FBI.

 Family overjoyed to be reunited